The 25 best Nirvana covers

 Nirvana's Kurt Cobain left us with less than 100 songs, but they've proven remarkably durable thanks to their indelible melodies, Cobain's imagery-lush lyrics, and the generations open to the welcoming simplicity of three-chord rock.
 In the years since Cobain's death (on April 5, 1994), his songs have been mutated as new jazz standards and sung like delicate ballads, sampled by rappers and twanged up by country singers, rethought by his punk heroes, and attempted by his indie rock followers.
 Here are the 25 best.

 San Francisco sludge-punk muck-makers Flipper made their most important records in the early '80s, and were a huge influence on Cobain — who paid homage by wearing a handmade Flipper tee on Saturday Night Live, in the "Come As You Are" video, and the In Utero liner notes.
 Nirvana had turned Flipper's slowpoke emo dirges into pop candy, and in 2001, the band replied by dragging "Scentless Apprentice" back into the quicksand: lethargic bass drum, dead-eyed guitars, and throat-rending vocals.

-For his debut on esteemed jazz label Blue Note, guitarist Charlie Hunter recalls the work of cool jazz pioneer Dave Brubeck, rearranging a Nirvana hit outside of its usual meter.
-Hunter moves the mosh-ready 4/4 into a swinging 6/8.
+For his debut on esteemed jazz label Blue Note, guitarist Charlie Hunter recalled the work of cool jazz pioneer Dave Brubeck, rearranging a Nirvana hit outside of its usual meter.
+Hunter moved the mosh-ready 4/4 into a swinging 6/8.